Straggler Robust Distributed Matrix Inverse Approximation: Approximation Algorithms

 \subsection{Proposed Pseudoinverse Algorithm}

-Just like the inverse, the pseudoinverse of a matrix also appears in many applications and computations; throughout a variety of fields.
-This is even more cumbersome, as itself requires computing an inverse.
-For this subsection, we consider $\Ab\in\R^{n\times m}$ for $n>m$.
+Just like the inverse, the pseudoinverse of a matrix also appears in a variety of applications and computations in numerous fields.
+Computing the pseudoinverse is even more cumbersome, as itself requires computing an inverse.
+For this subsection, we consider $\Ab\in\R^{n\times m}$ for $n>m$, of rank $m$.

-One could naively attempt to modify algorithm \ref{inv_alg} in order to retrieve $\Ab^{\dagger}$ such that $\Ab^{\dagger}\Ab=\Ib_m$, by approximating its rows.
-This would \textit{not} work, as the underlying optimizations problems are no longer strictly convex.
-Fortunately, we can use algorithm \ref{inv_alg} to estimate $\Bb^{-1}\coloneqq(\Ab^T\Ab)^{-1}$, and then multiply by $\Ab^T$.
-The multiplication may be done by the workers (who will estimate $\Ab^{\dagger}$'s rows) or the central server.
-For coherence and applicability to section \ref{Str_pr_sec}, we present the former.
+One could naively attempt to modify Algorithm \ref{inv_alg} in order to retrieve $\Ab^{\dagger}$ such that $\Ab^{\dagger}\Ab=\Ib_m$, by approximating the rows of $\Ab^{\dagger}$.
+This would \textit{not} work, as the underlying optimization problems would not be strictly convex.
+Instead, we use Algorithm \ref{inv_alg} to estimate $\Bb^{-1}\coloneqq(\Ab^T\Ab)^{-1}$, and then multiply the estimate $\widehat{\Bb^{-1}}$ by $\Ab^T$.
+The multiplication may be done by the workers (who will estimate the rows of $\Ab^{\dagger}$) or the central server.
+For coherence, we present the case where the workers carry out the multiplication.

-The additional operation count compared to algorithm \ref{inv_alg}, is $O(m^2n)$ for computing $\Bb$, and $O(mn)$ per worker for computing $\hat{\bb}_i$.
+The additional operation count compared to Algorithm \ref{inv_alg}, is $\ow(m^2n)$ for constructing $\Bb$, and $\ow(mn)$ per worker for multiplying their approximation $\hat{\cb}_i$ by $\Ab^T$.